pirsch-analytics/blog/our-recap-2021.md

 ## Conclusion

 Thank you to everyone who supported us in the past year.
 You helped us to get Pirsch off the ground, by becoming a customer, sending us feedback and bug reports, and spreading the word.
+Also a special thank you to Dezeiraud, Rishi, Ferdinand, Gustavo, Nathan, Berry, William, and Zep for your helpful feedback and contributions (I hope I didn't miss someone).

 We hope that you will have a nice and calm end of the year and stay with us in the next one.